klaviyo-labs/Hydrogen-2-Example/README.md

 ## Active on Site tracking
 With Hydrogen 2, you will want to import script with import {Script} from ‘@shopify/hydrogen’; in root.jsx and add our standard onsite snippet within a Script element.
+Replace the placeholder value for the company_id in the example below with your Klaviyo Public ID found under https://www.klaviyo.com/settings/account/api-keys:
 ```
 export default function App() {
   const nonce = useNonce();